pivotal/blog/content/post/grootfs-to-pws.md

 Our failures were because of a kernel bug.
 Try to understand your dependencies so you have a head start if you need to troubleshoot them.
 Figure out how you can monitor your dependencies to see if they’re at fault for issues you find.
 This will allow you to quickly narrow down the scope of your investigation.

-### Rollback is not failure, it's iteration
+### Rollback isn't failure, it's iteration
-It can be easy to spend a lot of time trying to debug information from the scraps of information that you happen to have available.
-It’s often more effective to stop investigation and instead improve the information the product will produce the next time the problem occurs.
+It can be easy to spend a lot of time trying to debug an issue using the scraps of information that you happen to have available.
+It’s often more effective to stop the current investigation and instead improve the information the product will produce the next time the problem occurs.

 ### Talk to your ops team!
 You’re the expert on your product, and they’re the expert on running the system, so it’s important to make sure both groups are on the same page about how the rollout will go.